 Common Presentation: Sudden or gradual onset of a dull ache deep inside the shoulder and weakness.
 Activities with the arm above the head or behind the back most commonly affected

-Common Presentation: Gradual onset of symptoms with underlying ache around the shoulder and sharp pain when moving the arm, particularly above head height.
-Sleep often affected
+Common Presentation: Gradual onset of symptoms with underlying ache around the shoulder and sharp upper arm pain when moving the shoulder or arm, particularly above head height.
+Sleep often affected.

-Common Presentation: Low level ache, worse with arm movements.
-Pain tends to be localised
+Common Presentation: Low level ache in the shoulder, worse with arm movements.
+Upper arm pain tends to be localised

 Common Presentation: dull, aching, deep pain which may or may not be localised.
 There may be a small palpable pea-sized lump.